• Skip to primary navigation

 Make curd and whey like Little Miss Muffet

-• You can form the blob into shapes.
-If you leave it out, it will harden.
-We called this plastic milk, but it’s not really plastic!
+• Leave the curd shape to harden.
+We call this plastic milk, but it’s not really plastic!

 What are Curds and Whey?

-Here’s what happened to the milk.
-By adding the vinegar, you created a chemical reaction which caused the milk to separate into two parts, a solid (the curds) and a liquid (the whey.)The protein in the curds is what makes it act like rubber.
+The vinegar creates a chemical reaction which makes the milk separate into two parts, a solid (the curds) and a liquid (the whey.)The protein in the curds is what makes it act like rubber.

 Make curds and whey like Little Miss Muffet.
 Fun kitchen science and nursery rhyme science activity for kids #littlemissmuffet #nurseryrhymeactivities #scienceforkids #kitchenscience